GijsFiten/XRSU/README.md

 ## Data

-The model checkpoints and nevessary data is provided on Sharepoint.
-Extract the zip in the root of this project, everything should then be placed correctly.
+The model checkpoints and nevessary data is provided on [Google Drive](https://drive.google.com/file/d/19FCQY0RVHrqbT7aR5_y30POhe3Z-v6iF/view?usp=sharing).
+Extract XRSU.zip in the root of this project, everything should then be placed in the correct subdirectories.

 ## Run